2.1 This document was created using a template from SEQ Legal (https://seqlegal.com).

-2.2 Cookies may be either “persistent” cookies or “session” cookies: a persistent cookie will be stored by a web browser and will remain valid until its set expiry date, unless deleted by the user before the expiry date; a session cookie, on the other hand, will expire at the end of the user session, when the web browser is closed.
+3.2 Cookies may be either “persistent” cookies or “session” cookies: a persistent cookie will be stored by a web browser and will remain valid until its set expiry date, unless deleted by the user before the expiry date; a session cookie, on the other hand, will expire at the end of the user session, when the web browser is closed.

-2.3 Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.
+3.3 Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.

-2.4 Cookies can be used by web servers to identify and track users as they navigate different pages on a website and identify users returning to a website.
+3.4 Cookies can be used by web servers to identify and track users as they navigate different pages on a website and identify users returning to a website.

 - Our cookies

-3.1 We use both session and persistent cookies on our website.
+4.1 We use both session and persistent cookies on our website.

-4.4 The information generated relating to our website is used to create reports about the use of our website.
+5.2 We use Google Analytics to analyse the use of our website.
+It gathers statistical and other information about website use by means of cookies.
+The information gathered relating to our website is used to create reports about the use of our website.

 - Third party cookies

-- Blocking cookies
+- Managing cookies

-6.2 Blocking all cookies will have a negative impact upon the usability of many websites.
+7.2 Blocking all cookies will have a negative impact upon the usability of many websites.

-7.2 Deleting cookies will have a negative impact on the usability of many websites.
+7.4 Deleting cookies will have a negative impact on the usability of many websites.